posulliv/dbt_dms_example/README.md

     from
       {{ ref('stg_dms__cdc_products') }}
     where op = 'I'
+    {% if is_incremental() %}
     and last_update_time > (
         select max(last_update_time)
         from {{ this }}
     )
+    {% endif %}
 )
 ```

 You can see the logic for the updates, inserts, and deletes CTEs is the same
 except for the op value.
 This could be extracted to a macro.

+Since this is an incremental materialization, we also only care about new rows.

 Finally we want to union the CTEs. `dbt` will create a temporary view that is
 joined in the generated `MERGE` statement.
 The generated `MERGE` will look